ryanorsinger/binary_intro/handout.md

 > 1. the binary system: binary notation.
 > 2. something having two parts.

-### Binary is about more than counting with zeros and ones
+### Binary is more than only counting with zeros and ones!

 - A way to represent letters, characters, and symbols (English, Spanish, Chinese, etc..) to computers.
 To a computer, there's no such thing as the number 23 or the letter "A".
 Those are representations meaningful to people, but they are actually a binary number on a lookup table that points to a picture of the letter "A" or the number 23.
 - In addition to letters and numbers, computer designers represented command characters like `Enter`, `Backspace`, `Shift`, or `Interrupt` as binary so they could exist on the lookup table and map to keyboard keys.
 Each key needs to point to a binary number on that lookup table.
 - Bitwise operators = faster/cheaper than division and multiplication for low energy processors
 - Binary logic AKA Boolean logic gives us boolean algebra.
-Boolean logic is a "BIG DEAL"
+Boolean logic is a **BIG DEAL**
 - Bitmasking, which is used in everything from `audio compression` to video game graphics

-### Why is binary a big deal for computers and software development?
+### Why is binary a big deal for computers and software?

 - In a way, software development is all about representing patterns in order to represent information.

 - People have created all kinds of counting systems.
 Base 2, Base 10, Base 8, Base 16.

-- Computers and Base 2 work because a 0 represents off and a 1 represents on
+- Computers and Base 2 work because a 0 represents off and a 1 represents on, like a switch.

 - Think of each binary exponent as a switch that can be turned on or off.

 - The first computers were physical computation machines.
 A clock is a physical computer!

-  The Ancient Greeks invented a machine called the `Antikytera` that computed months and seasons
+  The Ancient Greeks invented a machine called the `Antikytera` that computed months and seasons.

   <img src="/Users/moon/binary_intro/hublot-antikythera-1.jpg" height=250>